 If you submit a Sitemap, keep in mind that it can contain URLs only at the Sitemap location and lower.
 So, for instance, if you have a Sitemap in your /blog/ folder, it can’t list URLs in the root directory.
 If you submit a syndication feed, this won’t be a problem, since the feed won’t reference URLs that aren’t at the feed location or below, but if you want to submit a Sitemap that uses the protocol and you want it to list all the URLs in your site (not just your blog), you should place that Sitemap in the root directory.

-RAE: In your late April update, you introduced a feature that would notify webmasters of violations in Google’s guidelines (most of them anyway).
-As I’m sure you know, it was recently reported that you must admit to wrongdoing to submit a re-inclusion request.
-I’m assuming there is a reason behind it and wanted to know if you’d care to share why Google Sitemaps is doing this (if they are) and what you’d suggest to webmasters and bloggers who are not willing to admit to wrongdoing, but have corrected any “issues” and are ready to request re-inclusion.
+Rae: In your late April update, you introduced a feature that would notify webmasters of violations in Google’s guidelines (most of them anyway).
+As I’m sure you know, it was recently reported that you must admit to breaking the rules to submit a re-inclusion request.
+I’m assuming there is a reason behind it.
+Do you care to share why Google Sitemaps is doing this (if they are)?
+As well as what you’d suggest to webmasters and bloggers who are not willing to admit to wrongdoing, but have corrected any “issues” and are ready to request re-inclusion.